 Cambridge Scholars were equally patient with me in answering all my queries (since it was my first book).
 They gave me all the time in the world to ensure that I delivered the best book I could.
 I strongly recommend upcoming authors to connect with CSP.”

-We are offering all of our readers a generous 60% discount on this best-selling title.
-To redeem your discount, please enter the promotional code BOMFEB17 during checkout.
-Please note that this is a time-limited offer that will expire on 28th February 2017.
+As part of the ‘Meet our Authors’ campaign, we are offering our readers a 50% discount on Bombay Novels: Some Insights in Spatial Criticism.
+To redeem your discount, please enter the promotional code MOAJAN20 during checkout.
+Please note that this is a time-limited offer that will expire on 15th February 2019.